PyOED: An Extensible Suite for Data Assimilation and Model-Constrained Optimal Design of Experiments: Mathematical Background

-An inverse problem refers to the retrieval of the model parameter $\param$ from noisy observation $\obs$, conditioned by the model dynamics.
-This can be achieved by finding a point estimate or by building a complete probabilistic description as discussed in Section~\ref{sec:Introduction}.
+An \emph{inverse problem} refers to the retrieval of the QoI, that is, the parameter $\param$ from the noisy observation $\obs$, conditioned by the model dynamics.
+In most inverse problem formulations, based on the application of interest, the inversion QoI stated in~\eqref{eqn:forward_problem_base} stands for the calibration parameters of the model, the initial condition, or both.
+QoI inference can be achieved by finding a point estimate or by building a complete probabilistic description as discussed in Section~\ref{sec:Introduction}.
 In the former, an optimization problem is solved to minimize the mismatch between the expected observations (through simulation models) and real data.
-This is typically employed in variational DA methods where the estimate of the true parameter is obtained by minimizing a regularized log-likelihood objective, where regularization is employed to enforce smoothness or background information on the parameter.
+This is typically employed in variational DA methods~\cite{bannister2017review} where the estimate of the true parameter is obtained by minimizing a regularized log-likelihood objective, where regularization is employed to enforce smoothness or background information on the inference parameter.
 In this case, a point estimate of the true $\param$ is obtained by solving

 where $\paramprior$ is an initial guess of the unknown true value of $\param$.
 In general, the second term is added to enforce regularization or prior knowledge on the solution, for example, if the solution is assumed a priori to follow a Gaussian distribution $\param\sim\GM{\paramprior}{\Cparamprior}$.
+Uncertainty envelopes around the single-point estimate obtained by solving~\eqref{eqn:fdvar} can be developed, for example, by using Laplacian approximation~\cite{tierney1986accurate,stuart2010inverse} where the posterior is approximated by a Gaussian distribution.

-Uncertainty envelopes around the single-point estimate obtained by solving~\eqref{eqn:fdvar} can be developed, for example, by using Laplacian approximation~\cite{tierney1986accurate} where the posterior is approximated by a Gaussian distribution.
-This approach has been successfully employed in infinite-dimensional Bayesian inversion problems~\cite{stuart2010inverse}.
 A fully Bayesian approach, on the other hand, aims to provide a consistent probabilistic description of the unknown parameter along with the associated uncertainties and is not limited to Gaussian distributions.
 This is achieved by describing the posterior, that is, the probability distribution of the model parameter $\param$ conditioned by the available simulations and noisy data $\obs$, and is obtained by applying a form of Bayes' theorem